Gexos/System-Info-Dashboard/README.md

 </p>

 ---
 # System Information Dashboard

-System Information Dashboard is a lightweight, portable Windows utility that shows you the essentials at a glance:
+**System Information Dashboard (SID)** is a lightweight, portable Windows utility that shows you the essentials at a glance:

-**CPU load, RAM usage, disk usage, OS details, and system uptime** in a clean, single window.
+- CPU load
+- RAM usage
+- Disk usage
+- OS details
+- System uptime

 It’s built for technicians and power users who want quick diagnostics without the bloat of full monitoring suites.
+For advanced temperatures and sensors, SID can open **LibreHardwareMonitor** directly from the Tools menu.

 ---